shanikairoshi/Improved_DUN_basedFL_Aggregation/README.md

 ## Improved_DUN_basedFL_Aggregation

-This repository is the Python implementation of the paper: titled "Improving Federated Aggregation with Deep Unfolding Networks.
+This repository is the Python implementation of the paper: titled "Improving Federated Aggregation with Deep Unfolding Networks", which is inspired by "DEEP UNFOLDING-BASED WEIGHTED AVERAGING FOR FEDERATED LEARNING UNDER HETEROGENEOUS ENVIRONMENTS"

 ## Requirements